-We’ve gone over some of Houston’s usual heating and furnace problems in the past, but we’re back with some more issues that could cause your furnace to break down in the middle of this awful cold.
+We’ve gone over some of Houston’s usual heating and furnace problems in the past, but we’re back with a few more issues that could cause your furnace to break down in the middle of this awful cold.

 Lack of Maintenance

-Not only does routine system maintenance help your furnace run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also expected by most manufacturers to maintain your system’s warranty.
-For both of these reasons, you should definitely invest in seasonal furnace tune-ups.
-Catching minor issues early can help keep them from becoming major (expensive!) furnace problems.
+Not only does routine furnace maintenance help your system run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also required by most manufacturers to continue your system’s warranty.
+For both of these reasons, you should definitely invest in annual furnace tune-ups.
+Catching minor issues early can help keep them from becoming big (expensive!) furnace problems.

 System Wear and Tear